Mysterious Reviews: HomeMysterious Reviews: AboutMysterious Reviews: LinksMysterious Reviews: BrowseMysterious Reviews: Search

 To be sure, this isn't the easiest book to read.
 The dialog and even much of the narrative (written in first person) are replete with Australian and Aboriginal words and slang.
 A glossary for both is provided at the beginning, but it takes more than a few chapters (which, incidentally, are oddly titled) before a rhythm can be developed.
 And, though it isn't much of a mystery in terms of whodunit or whydunit, readers will, like Emily, be drawn into searching for answers as to what really happened in Moonlight Downs.

-Special thanks to Soho Press for providing a copy of Moonlight Downs for this review.
+Acknowledgment: Soho Press provided a copy of Moonlight Downs for this review.